Waitematā DHB Occupational Therapy - Inpatients

 |Mon – Fri||8:00 AM – 4:30 PM|

-Occupational therapy referrals will advise the occupational therapists about the issue or difficulty being experienced by the patient, regarding the person’s normal daily routine and the environment.
+Occupational therapy referrals are now mainly electronic via the electronic whiteboard system.
+Please ensure all referrals have accurate information around the issue or difficulty being experienced by the patient, in relation to the person’s normal daily routine and the environment.
 Health and disability should be described and acute changes in function acknowledged.

 Procedures / Treatments